davmz/heic-converter/README.md

 # 🖼️ HEIC Converter (Terminal Edition)

 A simple Python-based CLI tool that converts `.heic` image files into `.jpg` format.
-Will push out to other formats but jpg for now.
+More output formats (like `.png`, `.webp`, etc.) may be supported in future versions.

 ## 📦 Features

-- Converts single `.heic` files to `.jpg`
+- ✅ Converts .heic files to .jpg using a simple terminal interface
+- 📁 Accepts either a single file or an entire folder as input
+- 🔍 Automatically detects all .heic images inside a given folder
+- 🧠 Skips unsupported or invalid files with clear error messages
-- Auto-saves to a `converted_images/` folder
+- 📂 Saves output images to a converted_images/ folder
-- Automatically appends a suffix (e.g., `_1`, `_2`, etc.) if a file with the same name already exists
-- Runs directly in terminal with simple prompts
+- 🔁 Adds numeric suffixes (e.g. _1, _2, etc.) if duplicate filenames are detected
+- 📈 Displays a summary: converted/total (e.g., 4/5 converted)
+- ⚠️ Shows the filenames of any files that failed conversion
-- Displays total time taken for each conversion
+- 🕒 Displays total time taken for conversion
+- 📝 For single file conversions, shows both the original and converted file paths

 ## 🚀 Getting Started

+### 🧰 Requirements

+- Python 3.8+
+- `pillow` and `pillow-heif` for image handling

 ### Installation